favalosdev/game-of-life/README.md

 - `-i, --input <path>`: File-path of the pattern (in .rle format) to load (required)
 - `-o, --output <path>`: Path where the new pattern is saved to
-- `--hash-life`: Run simulation at full speed by executing Bill Gosper's hashlife algorithm
+- `--hash-life`: Run simulation using Bill Gosper's hashlife algorithm
 - `-t, --interactive`: Run in interactive mode with graphical interface
 - `-g, --gens <number>`: Number of generations to advance (required in non-interactive mode unless using `--hash-life`)
 - `-s, --step <number>`: Number of generations to advance per step in interactive mode (default 1)